Prefect1109/Instagram-feed-cell/README.md

 # Instagram-feed-cell

-Completed feed view(main info in Instagram-feed-cell/Instagram-feed-cell/Controller/Home)
+Completed intagram like feed view(main info in Instagram-feed-cell/Instagram-feed-cell/Controller/Home) we have:
-we have:
 - HomeVC.swift // Main view controller with feed
 - ImageCell.swift // Image content view cell(for SwipeCollectionView from HomeVC.swift)